bduval2/ovaview-app/Architecture.md

 ## 4. Important Scenarios

-For each important scenario, record the initial system state and environment, the external stimulus, and the required and actual system behavior.
+For each **important scenario**, _record the initial system state and environment, the external stimulus, and the required and actual system behavior_.
 Again, it may be appropriate to provide an overview here and refer readers to an appendix for more details.

-An architectural scenario is a well-defined description of an interaction between an external entity and the system.
+An **architectural scenario** is a well-defined description of an _interaction between an external entity and the system_.
 It defines the event that triggers the scenario, the interaction initiated by the external entity, and the response required of the system.

-Scenarios:
+Scenarios:\
+<mark>_Please note that although currently in plain-text, all of this as UML would be optimal.
+This entire section is WIP until this highlight message is not here._</mark>

+* User registration
+  * This event would split into different path sequences:
+    1. User registers with no data input
+    2. User registers with email
+    3. User registers with consent for period prediction
+  * Please note that sequence 2 and 3 are additional steps required by our architecture and sequence 1 always occurs.
+This is due to how we handle account recovery and our algorithm (being updated in separate tables).
-* User login / sign up
+* User login
+  * Hesitant to call this important scenario. . . clarify with Martin
-* User data input
+* User data input/rectification into log
+  * This event boils down to communication with server via E2EE and database updating.
+* Request for data deletion
+  * This event describes clearing of log table associated with user
+* Request for account deletion
+  * This event describes deletion of user from system and all linked logs
+  * Not sure if this should be grouped with "Request for data deletion"
+* Request for data view
+  * Clarify with team how this scenario is handled, whether we give out users a complete database viewing of their information or not.
 * Opt-in/out changes
+  * Clarify with team how this scenario is handled, whether it is simply just Boolean flags on user and such.
+* User logout

-Use UML for this probably. . .
+  * Hesitant to call this important scenario. . . clarify with Martin

-CHAPTER 10 IN BOOK